 If there is one thing that can make starting out playing tennis a bit tricky is finding the right tennis racquets.
 Don’t worry, even some of the best athletes find problems when it comes to that department.
 For beginners, it can be quite overwhelming choosing the right one as the market is filled market jargon that paints their racquets as the best.

-As a beginner, your tennis racket should be user-friendly; that’s the most critical aspect, you don’t want to have a sore shoulder after practice; Nobody wants that right?
+As a beginner, your tennis racquet should be user-friendly; that’s the most critical aspect, you don’t want to have a sore shoulder after practice; Nobody wants that right?
 In my experience of over 100+ coaching lessons, a good racquet should also incorporate a blend of control and power for the ultimate playing experience.

 When I started playing tennis over ten years ago, we didn’t know what to look for in a racquet, which meant I had a hard time trying to control it.
 Well, I want to make things easier for you.

 For this post, we are going to take you through a step by step guide on how to select the best tennis racquet for beginners, especially for those who are new at this game.
 By the end of it, you’ll know exactly what to look for, ensuring your playing experience is nothing but fun and enjoyment.
 So, let’s dive in!